In this article we will walk you through how to input and edit clinical scores, specifically FIM + FAM scores.

 Hovering over the (i) icon at the end of each item will display a sample score scale relevant to that particular task to aid in maintaining scoring consistency.

 When entering new FIM+FAM scores, each field will display a placeholder showing the previously recorded score for that task.
-If you are recording the patient’s discharge scores, be sure to select the Discharge Record button located at the bottom left.

 Remember to set all scores across all the categories shown horizontally.
 When you’re finished, click Save.